Bayesian experimental design without posterior calculations: an adversarial approach

 \paragraph{Expected Fisher information matrix}

-For independent observations depending on different parameters, the Fisher information matrix is diagonal with entries given by the scalar Fisher informations of the individual parameters (this is a straightforward consequence of the definition \eqref{eq:FisherInfo}).
+For independent observations depending on different parameters, the FIM is diagonal with entries given by the scalar Fisher informations of the individual parameters (this is a straightforward consequence of the definition \eqref{eq:FisherInfo}).
 Now consider $y \sim Poisson(\varphi)$.
 The Fisher information with respect to $\varphi$ is $1/\varphi$.
 Suppose $\varphi = k \vartheta$.
 Using \eqref{eq:reparam}, the Fisher information with respect to $\vartheta$ is $k^2 / \varphi = k/\vartheta$.